huanw0813/GATL/README.md

 # GATL
-The code and trained models for "Graph Adversarial Transfer Learning for Diabetic Retinopathy Classification"
+This project is created for our submitted manuscript "Graph Adversarial Transfer Learning for Diabetic Retinopathy Classification".

+The available code and trained models will be released when the paper is published.